 Clifton College Bristol; University of Wales (BA Hons History); the Royal Military Academy Sandhurst; University of Westminster (CPE): Inns of Court School of Law.

 Fishing; shooting; watching Bath Rugby; playing cricket.
-Bristol Committee member for The Game and Wildlife Conservation Trust.
-Active with a number of charities.
+Active member of a number of charities.